 Full-time students aged 16-18 and living more than 3 miles from College may be entitled to subsidised travel from their local authority.
-If your local authority is unable to help, you may qualify for a travel bursary.
-Contact Student Services on 01234 291770 for advice.
+If your local authority is unable to help, and you have a household income less than £30,000, the College has a travel bursary worth up to £500 which you may qualify for.
+Contact the Student Services team on 01536 413232 for advice.